joseppii/Unscented-Kalman-Filter-Project/README.md

+[//]: # (Image References)

+[image1]: ./images/final_rmse.png "Final RMSE for first dataset"

 # Unscented Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

 In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

+## Implementation & Parameter tuning

+The implementation of `UKF::Prediction()` and `UKF::UpdateRadar()` methods was based on the code found in the unscented kalman filter quizes, while methods `UKF::UpdateLidar` and `UKF::ProcessMeasurement()` are based on code found in the extended kalman filter quizes.
+The initial values for the process noise standard deviation longitudional and yaw acceleration where set to an initial value that was not reasonable (30).
+We started testing the code by setting this value to 3, as suggested in the parameters and consistency section.
+By trial and error, the final values, that produced the best RMSE estimates where 1.5  and 7.
+The final RMSE can be seen in the figure below.

+![alt text][image1]

+The initial value for the radar NIS starts with a big value.
+Updating the initial P matrix fixes this issue.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).